Resident234/php.net/pages/www.php.net_function.fread.php.md

 ```

-The problem is that sometimes end of streaming is not marked by EOF nor a fixed mark, that&apos;s why this looped forever.
+The problem is that sometimes end of streaming is not marked by EOF nor a fixed mark, that's why this looped forever.
 This caused me a lot of headaches...
 I solved it using the stream_get_meta_data function and a break statement as the following shows: